pkesist/buildpal/Documentation/index.rst

     a directory on include path before the old header file, this will not be seen by the cache, and old header will be used instead.

+* Visual Studio 2008
+    Using BuildPal with Visual Studio 2008 can trigger a compiler bug with precompiled headers.
+To fix the issue see `KB976656 <http://archive.msdn.microsoft.com/KB976656>`_.

 .. _future-dev-plans:

 Future development plans